TechOptionsBD/vizsciflow/README.md

 ### Start the Docker Container

+Follow the below steps to start the Docker container:

-To instantiate the Docker image, run the following command.
+1. Run the following command to instantiate the Docker image:

 ```
 $ docker run -d -p 8000:8000 --name vizsciflowfull vizsciflowfull:latest
 ```

 A Docker container named *vizsciflowfull* will be instantiated.

+2. Wait few seconds for service start.
-Now browse to [http://localhost:8000](http://localhost:8000) to access the BioSocSys web interface.
-Use username *testuser@gmail.com* and password *test2025* to login.
+3. Browse to [http://localhost:8000](http://localhost:8000) to access the BioSocSys web interface.
+4. Use username *testuser@gmail.com* and password *test2025* to login.

 Once running inside the Docker, you can also find this document at `/home/vizsciflow/README.md`.